 To apply, an eligible business must submit: (1) the Borrower Application Form (which is permitted to be signed by a single individual who is authorized to sign on behalf of the borrower) and (2) supporting documentation to establish eligibility and the PPP loan amount, such as payroll tax processor records, payroll tax filings or Form 1099-MISC or income and expenses for a sole proprietorship.
-Pursuant to the Treasury FAQ, payroll documentation provided by the payroll provider that indicates the amount of wages and payroll taxes reported to the IRS by the payroll provider for the applicant's employees will be considered acceptable PPP loan payroll documentation.
+Payroll documentation provided by the payroll provider that indicates the amount of wages and payroll taxes reported to the IRS by the payroll provider for the applicant's employees will be considered acceptable PPP loan payroll documentation.
+An applicant that satisfies the Small Business Concern Test must truthfully attest to its eligibility on the Borrower Application Form.

-The applicant must also make good faith certifications in the Borrower Application Form (the "Borrower Certifications"), including that: (1) it was in operation on February 15, 2020 and had employees and independent contractors that received taxable compensation; (2) the current economic uncertainty makes the PPP loan necessary to support ongoing operations; (3) the PPP loan proceeds will be used for Payroll Costs and Authorized Non-Payroll Costs; and (4) all supporting documentation provided is true and accurate in all material respects.
+The applicant must also make good faith certifications in the Borrower Application Form (the "Borrower Certifications"), including that: (1) it was in operation on February 15, 2020 and had employees and independent contractors that received taxable compensation; (2) the current economic uncertainty makes the PPP loan necessary to support ongoing operations, taking into consideration its current business activity and ability to access other sources of liquidity; (3) the PPP loan proceeds will be used for Payroll Costs and Authorized Non-Payroll Costs; and (4) all supporting documentation provided is true and accurate in all material respects.